fluencelabs/fRPC-Substrate/hacking_frpc.md

   * [MATIC testnet faucet](https://faucet.polygon.technology/) [or](https://mumbaifaucet.com/)
   * [Fluence USDC testnet faucet](https://faucet.fluence.dev/)

+You will need  Mumbai (testnet) MATIC and Fluence (testnet) USDC.
+This is as good a time as any to head over to those faucets and get your allocations.
+As an experienced Web3 dev, you know it's safest to set up a new account, say, fRPC-dev, for the Mumbai testnet and testnet tokens.

 ### RPC Endpoints

 Since fRPC works with existing centralized or self-hosted RPC providers, you want at least three provider urls with appended API keys to *the* chain of your choice.
 Multi-chain support is currently not supported by fRPC SUbstrate (hint, hint to all you hackathoners).
 For Ethereum's Goerli testnet, for example: